Tokyo logs record 5,042 cases as infections surge amid Games

 The additional cases brought the total for Tokyo to 236,138.
 Nationwide, Japan reported more than 14,000 cases on Wednesday for a total of 970,000.

-Tokyo has been under a state of emergency since mid-July, and four other areas have since been added.
-But the measures, basically a ban on alcohol in restaurants and bars and their shorter hours, are increasingly ignored by the public, which has become tired of restrictions.
+Tokyo has been under a state of emergency since mid-July, and four other areas have since been added and extended until Aug.
+31. But the measures, basically a ban on alcohol in restaurants and bars and their shorter hours, are increasingly ignored by the public, which has become tired of restrictions.

-Prime Minister Yoshihide Suga has denied the Olympics have caused a rise in infections.
+Prime Minister Yoshihide Suga has denied that the July 23-Aug.
+8 Olympics have caused a rise in infections.

+Alarmed by the pace of the spread, some experts have called for a current state of emergency in Tokyo and five other areas to be expanded nationwide.

+Instead, Suga on Thursday announced a milder version of the emergency measures in eight prefectures, including Fukushima in the east and Kumamoto in the south, expanding the areas to 13 prefectures.